 Muscle growth occurs as a result of microscopic trauma to muscle fibers, which heal themselves back bigger and stronger than they were before the trauma.
-Through weightlifting exercises you may be able to put an inch of muscle on your biceps in a week.
+Through weightlifting exercises, you may be able to put an inch of muscle on your biceps in a week.

 Maximize the Weight

 The amount of weight you lift impacts how fast you gain muscle.
 If you're lifting a 35-pound dumbbell when performing biceps curls, and you can do eight to 12 repetitions before failure, try to lift a 45-pound dumbbell for four to six repetitions.

-Cut Back Aerobics
+Cut Back on Aerobics

 If your goal is to build muscle rather than lose fat, cut back on your cardiovascular training and focus your efforts on lifting heavy weight.
 When you're performing high-intensity aerobic exercise, your body focuses on providing the energy necessary for your workout and might break down muscle for energy.

-When you are building muscle, you increase your need for calories.
-According to Columbia Health, a 180-pound weight lifter burns approximately 500 calories during an hour-long workout.
-You must eat an additional 500 calories or you will lose weight.
-Growing muscles also need calories.
-Columbia Health recommends eating an additional 500 calories per day to gain one pound of muscle mass.
+However, keeping muscle once you've reached your goal means eating less protein: 0.37g per pound of your body weight.
 Consume high-quality protein and carbohydrates to fuel your body and provide the nutrients necessary to build lean body mass.
-Broiled chicken, lean meat, peanut butter, eggs and tuna all supply your body with protein without large amounts of fat.
+Broiled chicken, lean meat, eggs and tuna all supply your body with protein without large amounts of fat.
 Consume whole grains and unrefined carbohydrates to provide energy to your muscles.